Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 * once state changes, we should automatically update view.
 This is finished by store.subscribe()
 * for large application, we split reducer into different smaller reducers, but we use combineReducers() to combine them

-## apply() vs call()
+## apply(), call(), bind()
-Both these functions are used to bind this to functions.
+* Both these functions are used to bind 'this' to functions.
 JavaScript function has their owner.
-The only difference is parameters for them.
+* The only difference between apply and call is parameters for them.
 The call() method takes arguments separately.
 The apply() method takes arguments as an array.
+* bind() will create new function, it will not execute immediately, but call and bind will

+## Object VS array
+1. array has order, object does not have order
+2. when delete or add element in array, typically, it will be more expensive

+## Map vs Object
+1. Key field: in Object, the keys MUST be simple types — either integer or string or symbols.
+   But in Map it can be any data type (an object, an array, etc…).
+2. Element order: in Map, original order of elements (pairs) is preserved(so iterable), while in Object, it isn’t.
+3. Inheritance: Map is an instance of Object
+4. compared with object, map has a lot of convenient method for data operation, such as size(), remove element, forEach

+## Array VS set
+1. set does not have duplicates, so when we need non-duplicate, we better use set
+2. array is better  when we need quick access to element by index and do heavy modification

+## splice vs slice
+1. The splice() method adds/removes items to/from an array, and returns the removed item(s).
+2. slice() of array work likes subString() of string

 ## Event delegation:
 https://www.cnblogs.com/bfgis/p/5460191.html